BhanuArya30/Algorithms/README.md

 # DSA

-This project contains solutions to Data Structure and Algorithms from Leetcode like websites.
+This project contains solutions to Data Structure and Algorithms from websites like Leetcode.